RamanLall/Tic-Tac-Toe/README.md

 ### Technologies Used

-- HTML: Provides the structure of the game.
+- `HTML`:- Provides the structure of the game.
-- CSS: Styles the game for an aesthetically pleasing appearance.
+- `CSS`:- Styles the game for an aesthetically pleasing appearance.
-- JavaScript: Implements the game logic and interactivity.
+- `JavaScript`:- Implements the game logic and interactivity.
 Project Structure